grafana/google-sheets-datasource/docs/sources/query-editor.md

 The Google Sheets data source query editor configures the Google Sheets API query.
 Use it when building panels in a dashboard or in Explore.

-This page walks you through key concepts and a summary of the fields, then how to create a query, then each field in detail, and finally [example use cases](#example-use-cases) for common scenarios.
+This document walks you through key concepts and a summary of the fields, then how to create a query, then each field in detail, and finally [example use cases](#example-use-cases) for common scenarios.

 ## Before you begin